enkidevs/curriculum/tech-interviews/tech-interviews-core/tech-interviews-overview/whiteboard-interviews.md

 ---
 ## Content

 In a typical whiteboard interview setting, you solve a problem on the spot by writing code or drawing diagrams on a whiteboard.
-The interviewing team observes and asks you follow-up questions.
+Then the interviewing team observes and asks you follow-up questions.

 ![whiteboard interview](https://img.enkipro.com/531ca1fb09862f631c203de8afb0a697.jpeg)